 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-The Naturalists (approx. 9˝ miles away); Buttress Tree (approx. 9.7 miles away); Call the Cavalry! (approx. 9.8 miles away); Auto Log (approx. 9.8 miles away); Colonel Young: A Buffalo Soldier (approx. 9.8 miles away); Middle Fork Canyon (approx. 9.9 miles away); The CCC Boys (approx. 10 miles away); Stephen Tyng Mather (approx. 10 miles away).
+Mineral King Wagon and Toll Road (approx. 2 miles away); Ben Harris (approx. 9.3 miles away); The Naturalists (approx. 9½ miles away); Buttress Tree (approx. 9.7 miles away); Call the Cavalry! (approx. 9.8 miles away); Auto Log (approx. 9.8 miles away); Colonel Young: A Buffalo Soldier (approx. 9.8 miles away); Middle Fork Canyon (approx. 9.9 miles away).

 More about this marker.
 Marker is on the narrow bumpy Balch Park Road 18 miles East of Springville, and 7 miles from the nearest crossroads (Yokuhl Road).